 Charles Dickens knew poverty and child labor.
 He knew these things.

-Raised in a middle-class home, he was educated, not merely schooled, because his early schooling was mediocre, like most of the limited formal education available in the early 19th century.
-He owed much to the learning that comes by osmosis in a literate household.
-Above all, he read voraciously.
+Raised in a middle-class home, Charles was educated, not merely schooled.
+In fact, his formal schooling was mediocre, like most of the limited formal education available in early 19th century England.
+He learned anyway, because of the learning that comes by osmosis from a family in a literate household.
+And above all, he learned because he read voraciously.

 Lady Bird, the new movie written and directed by Greta Gerwig, is getting fantastic reviews for its depiction of a teenage girl in her last year of high school, in the unpromising setting of Sacramento, CA. And so it should.
 But I am not an unbiased reviewer, and so this is not a review.
 This Brit, like the titular main character, came of age in Sacramento.